1jour1vin

 Bordeaux

-The production zones are either exclusively dedicated to the Bordeaux AOC or shared with other specific appellations.
-A parcel-by-parcel demarcation has been studied within each municipal territory to define all parcels or parts thereof, based on the nature, soil, and natural environment, enabling the production of a quality product.
+The production areas are either exclusively designated for the Bordeaux AOC or shared with other specific appellations.
+A parcel-by-parcel demarcation has been studied within each municipal territory to identify all parcels or parts thereof—based on their characteristics, soil, and natural environment—that are capable of producing a high-quality product.

-The diversity of Bordeaux wines stems not only from the variety of terroirs—since they can come from regions differing in soil and climate—but also from the cultivation and winemaking techniques used in the various vineyards.
-These wines are primarily made from Cabernet Sauvignon and Merlot, the former contributing tannic structure, the latter fruit and a velvety texture.
+The diversity of Bordeaux wines stems not only from the variety of terroirs—since they can come from regions with differing soils and climates—but also from the cultivation and winemaking techniques employed at the various wineries.
+These wines are primarily made from Cabernet Sauvignon and Merlot, with the former contributing tannic structure and the latter providing fruit and a velvety texture.
 Cabernet Franc is sometimes included in the blend, adding roundness and spicy aromas.
-Petit Verdot and Malbec may also be used as supplements.
+Petit Verdot and Malbec may also be used as supplementary varieties.
 Nearly 60% of Bordeaux wines are vinified on the estate.
 The white wines of the Bordeaux and Bordeaux Sec AOCs combine the fruitiness of Sauvignon with the roundness of Sémillon through a well-balanced blend.

-Over the past thirty years, the Bordeaux, Bordeaux Supérieur, and Bordeaux Sec appellations have continuously improved their overall quality, notably by eliminating low-quality soils, limiting yields, and establishing stricter criteria for obtaining the appellation d’origine contrôlée (AOC) designation.
+Over the past thirty years, the Bordeaux, Bordeaux Supérieur, and Bordeaux Sec appellations have steadily improved their overall quality, notably by eliminating low-quality soils, limiting yields, and establishing more restrictive criteria for obtaining the Appellation d’Origine Contrôlée (AOC) designation.
 Currently, estates such as Château Belle Garde, Maison Dourthe, and the Thunevin estates stand out for the quality of their Bordeaux appellations.
-Château Malromé and, above all, Château Reignac also do credit to the Bordeaux Supérieur appellation.
+Château Malromé and, above all, Château Reignac also do justice to the Bordeaux Supérieur appellation.

 For more information, visit the website at Bordeaux